KNOXDEV/knox.codes/README.md

 6. Generated browsing of articles by tags and categories.
 7. Graceful 404 and error pages.
 8. Themeable code-highlighting using Shiki, along with homebrew line numbers and line highlighting.
+9. New "Projects" page with tagged filtering and supporting Markdown components.

 ### todo